AviatrixSystems/Docs/StartUpGuides/appendix-CloudN-Startup-Guide.rst

 |image45|

-Now you can use the cloudN IP address as URL to access CloudN Manager that manages CloudN.
+Now you can use the cloudN IP address as URL to access ACX Manager that manages ACX.

 Note: The hypervisor console has only limited CLI for initial booting up purposes.
 Once Aviatrix software is downloaded, full commands are installed.

-User should use the GUI to access CloudN Console.
+User should use the GUI to access ACX Console.

 Troubleshooting
 ---------------